 ||By Kevin Dee,

-The telecommunications companies are big employers in Canada and are also very cost conscious.
-While they demand the best talent in order to compete, they are also careful about keeping employment costs under control.
+The telecommunications sector is another large employer in Canada.
+Like the banks, this sector is operating in an environment affected by new technological change, demographic pressures and regulatory change in addition to extreme competition.
+While they demand the best talent in order to compete, they are also careful about keeping employment costs under control, particularly as they are also acquisitive, which can mean a big focus on integration of acquired companies.
 Some of the drivers of demand here include the highly competitive nature of the business, investment in infrastructure, technological innovation and a need to plan for a retiring “Boomer” workforce.
-The recent purchase of Wind by Shaw might increase competition and potentially open up opportunities should all of the regulatory approvals go through.

 The Hot Client Demand.

 At Eagle our focus in on professional staffing and the people in demand from our clients have been fairly consistent for some time.
-That would include Program Managers, Project Managers and Business Analysts who always seem to be in demand.
+Program Managers, Project Managers and Business Analysts always seem to be in demand.
 It might just be our focus, but Change Management and Organizational Excellence resources are in relatively high demand too.
-Big data, analytics, CRM, web (portal and self-serve) and mobile expertise (especially developers) are specializations that we are seeing more and more.
-On the Finance and Accounting side, we see a consistent need for financial analysts, accountants with designations and public accounting experience plus controllers as a fairly consistent talent request.
+Digital, big data, data scientists, analytics, CRM, web (portal and self-serve) and mobile expertise (especially developers) are specializations that we are seeing more and more.
+On the Finance and Accounting side, we see a consistent need for Financial Analysts, Accountants with designations and public accounting experience plus Controllers as a fairly consistent talent request.
 Expertise in the Capital markets, both technical and functional, tends to be a constant ask in the GTA.
 Technology experts with functional expertise in Health Care is another skill set that also sees plenty of demand.
 This demand fluctuates based on geography and industry sectors, so we advise candidates to watch our website and apply for the roles for which they are best suited.

-That was my look at the Canadian job market for the first quarter in 2016 and some of its influences.
+That was my look at the Canadian job market for the third quarter of 2017 and some of its influences.